isomerpages/moe-temasekjc/_temasek-experience/CCE/Sexuality Education (IP).md

     <div>
 			<ol>
 				<li><p style="text-align: justify;">Parents may opt their children out of Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p></li>
-				<li><p style="text-align: justify;">Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also <a href="/files/Parent%20Opt%20Out%20Form%202023.pdf" target="_blank">downloadable here</a>.
+				<li><p style="text-align: justify;">Parents who wish to opt their children out of the&nbsp;<b>Sexuality Education lessons</b>&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also&nbsp;<a href="/files/Parent%20Opt%20Out%20Form%202023.pdf" target="_blank">downloadable here</a>.
 A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 20/02/2023.</p></li>
-				<li><p style="text-align: justify;">Parents who wish to opt their children out of the <b>eTeens programme</b> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also <a href="/files/eTeens%20Opt%20Out%202023.pdf" target="_blank">downloadable here</a>.
+				<li><p style="text-align: justify;">Parents who wish to opt their children out of the&nbsp;<b>eTeens programme</b>&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also&nbsp;<a href="/files/eTeens%20Opt%20Out%202023.pdf" target="_blank">downloadable here</a>.
 A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 20/02/2023.</p></li>
 				<li><p style="text-align: justify;">Parents can contact the school at 6442 8066 for discussion or to seek clarification about the school’s Sexuality Education programme.</p></li>
 				<li><p style="text-align: justify;">Parents, who wish to attend the College’s Sexuality Education programmes, should contact the school to make the necessary arrangements.</p></li>
 			</ol>
     </div>
 	</li>
 </ul>